trmccann/recipe-book/desserts/cheesecake.md

-# This recipe for cheesecake is a mild modification to the  is the result of years of experimentation.
+# This recipe for cheesecake is an inheritence with some modifications.
 Please do not reuse without permission.

 ## Make the crust
 ### Ingredients